verhovsky/books-futures-explained/src/0_1_background_information.md

 ```

 If you run this code by pressing the "play" button at the top you'll se it
 outputs just what we expect.

 This code example is editable so you can change it
 and run it to see what happens.

-The reason we go through this will be apparent when we implement our own
+The reason we go through this will be clear later on when we implement our own
-`Waker` later on since we'll actually set up a `vtable` like we do here to
+`Waker` we'll actually set up a `vtable` like we do here to and knowing what
-define methods like `wake`.
+it is will make this much less mysterious.

-Let's move on to actually implement an example.
+With that out of the way, let's move on to our main example.